 Racing - 7.
 Race Committee Exclusions

-If a race committee worker is working inside the controlled race area in any capacity when his son’s car is in the division, they will try to excuse themselves from the controlled race area until his son’s heat has finished.
+If a race committee worker is working inside the controlled race area in any capacity when their child’s car is in the division, they will try to excuse themselves from the controlled race area until thier child’s heat has finished.

 Racing - 8.
 The "Scoreboard"